 The criteria available for pass and drop GigaSMART rules (gsrule) used with Adaptive Packet Filtering in second level maps is as follows.
-Refer to the "GigaSMART Adaptive Packet Filtering (APF)" in the GigaVUE-FM User's Guide for use cases and details on the feature as a whole.
+Refer to the "GigaSMART Adaptive Packet Filtering (APF)" in the GigaVUE Fabric Management Guide for use cases and details on the feature as a whole.